-Bundt cakes have been around forever, but it wasn’t until the 1960’s that they really gained popularity in North America.
+Bundt style cakes have been around forever (traditionally as a yeast baked cake called a Gugelhupf), but it wasn’t until the 1960’s that bundt cakes (as we know them) gained popularity in North America.
 That’s when a bundt cake took second place in a Pillsbury sponsored baking contest.
 Of course women went crazy for these pans, and who can blame them.
 For little effort, they could bake their family and guests a decorative and impressive looking centerpiece dessert.

 Cinnamon Bundt Cake

 - 3 cup All-Purpose Flour

 - 2 tsp Baking Soda

 - 3/4 cup Grapeseed Oil (or other neutral tasting oil)